Step-by-Step Instructions

 -

-- Collect all required cleaning materials and tools before starting the cleanup to ensure efficiency and safety.
-Ensure you have appropriate personal protective equipment (PPE) to safeguard against exposure.
+- Collect all necessary cleaning supplies and tools before starting the cleanup to minimize exposure and maximize efficiency.

 -